VVitale/UNICOSMOS/events.md

 # Workshop on on Frontiers in Excited State Electronic Structure Methods: from Spectroscopy to Photochemistry

-Workshop on excited state methods, held at the Abdus Salam International Centre for Theoretical Physics (ICTP), May 16 - 19 2023, Trieste, Italy
+Workshop on excited state methods, held at the Abdus Salam International Centre for Theoretical Physics (ICTP), May 16 - 19 2023, Trieste, Italy [Link to webpage](https://indico.ictp.it/event/10170/)

 This workshop will gather code developers from several electronic structure packages  (Quantum Espresso, Orca, DFTB+, LiÔ, SIESTA, Newton-X, Yambo, BigDFT, Onetep, SHARC, Octopus, etc) involved in excited state method developments and applications.
 We will focus our discussions on practical challenges, implementation bottlenecks, state-of-the-art methodological developments, as well as limitations in real systems applications.